 Product description

-Now the sun is rising!
-Just in time for spring, KPM Berlin is launching the Heritage Édition Maréchal Niel, five products handmade at the Tiergarten in the same guise - a delicate yellow rose decoration sprouts on the KURLAND To-Go cup, the Cadre vases 0, 1 and 2 and the Vide Poche.
-The rose, named after the French Marshall Niel, was one of Empress Auguste Victoria's favorite flowers - her later husband Prince Wilhelm of Prussia wooed her with the rose.
-It also appears again and again in portraits of the empress.
-As patron of the Society of Friends of Roses, Auguste Victoria was one of the special lovers of this type of flower.
+The sun is rising!
+Just in time for spring, KPM Berlin is launching the Heritage Édition Maréchal Niel—five products handcrafted at the Tiergarten, all featuring the same design: a delicate yellow rose motif blooms on the KURLAND To-Go cup, the Cadre 0, 1, and 2, and the Vide Poche.
+The rose, named after the French Marshal Niel, was one of Empress Auguste Victoria’s favorite flowers—her future husband, Prince Wilhelm of Prussia, courted her with this rose.
+It also appears repeatedly in portraits of the empress.
+As patroness of the Society of Rose Lovers, Auguste Victoria was a particularly devoted admirer of this genus of flowers.

-Reason enough for KPM-Meistermalerei to transfer the rose onto porcelain with fine brushstrokes.
-The interplay between the rose painting and details in 24-carat polished gold lends the edition a fresh elegance.
-The Cadre 2 Édition Maréchal Niel comes in a limited edition of 50 pieces and is individually numbered.
+Reason enough for KPM’s master painters to transfer the rose onto porcelain with delicate brushstrokes.
+The interplay between the rose painting and details in 24-karat polished gold lends this edition a fresh elegance.
+The Cadre Édition Maréchal Niel is available in a limited edition of 50 pieces, each individually numbered.